MinuMThomas/Hair-and-Makeup/README.md

-#### Testing Overview

-Testing was divided into different sections to ensure everything was tested individually with test cases developed for each area.

 #### Validator Testing
 All code files were validated using suitable validators for the specific language.
 HTML  & CSS code passed the validation.